NevfelEmre/images-to-pdf/README.md

     ```
 2. Place your images inside the `images` folder.
 3. Double-click **`start.bat`**.
+OR
+Use .exe instead of .py and .bat
 That's it!
 The script will:
 * Create a virtual environment (if not exists).
 * Install required packages (`Pillow`, `natsort`).